wsdonnelly/ant_cop/README.md

-run make

--Usage: pipe lem-in's out to ./ant_cop

-Example: (from lem_in dir, using the generator to seperate ant_cop dir):
+# Usage
+`make`

+- lem-in's output can be piped to ant-cop
+- assume you're in the lem-in dir and ant_cop is in the same parent director
+- eg.
+`./lem-in < some.map | ../ant_cop/ant_cop`
-./generator --big-superposition > test.map && ./lem-in < test.map | ../ant_cop/./ant_cop
+- the generator maps are quite useful for checking the output -eg. `./generator --big-superposition > test.map && ./lem-in < test.map | ../ant_cop/ant_cop`

-Or copy the binary to lem-in's root......

 # ant_cop will check:
 - if the same ant appears twice on the same line